sanrio00/portfolio-projects/Completed/ETL Pipeline for Gaming Mice Analysis/README.md

 More details for each step can be found in the links above.

 ## **ETL Process Map**
-With future plans to scale up the pipeline as the e-commerce platform is updated with more entries, the proposed ETL process map is shown in the illustration below:
+As the e-commerce platform is updated with more entries, there will be future plans to scale up the pipeline.

+The proposed ETL process map is shown in the illustration below:

 ## Extraction